 So… my 2 week period of every other day washing really didn't help ease the transition!
 Was there anything else I could do?

 After a week of “no poo” washing every other day, I spoke to a professional hair stylist.
 She suggested a dry shampoo to hep on the in between wash days to help me move towards healthy, nourished hair.

 The problem, of course, is that conventional dry shampoos are also laden with chemicals!

 So I did some research online and came up with this natural alternative:

 - 1 tablespoon arrowroot powder

-I just sprinkled a little of the dry shampoo on my roots, flipping my hair up to get the sides and then brushed it out.
-Almost instantly, my hair felt soft again.
-It doesn't move or feel like commercial shampoos, but it looked a whole lot better and was manageable and not as embarrassing to go out.
+I sprinkled a little dry shampoo on my roots, flipped my hair up to get the sides, and then brushed it out.
+And voila!
+Almost instantly my hair felt soft again.
+It certainly doesn't move or feel like commercial shampoos — but it looks a whole lot better.
+More manageable and less embarrassing.

-I am still washing every other day with baking soda and apple cider vinegar, and using the dry shampoo in between.
-My hair is changing, slowly, although I am still in the transition phase.
-The transition is taking longer because of using the dry shampoo, but it is much more gentle and manageable.
+I still wash every other day with baking soda and ACV, and use the dry shampoo in between.
+My hair is changing slowly, though it's still transitioning — even more slowly because of the dry shampoo.